guilhemmarchand/iptables-for-splunk/docs/about.rst

 Splunk versions
 ---------------

-**The application is compatible with any version of Splunk 6.x**
+**The application is compatible with any version of Splunk 6.4 and later**

 ---------------------
 Index time operations
 ---------------------

-The Netfilter application relies on the installation of the "Linux Netfilter (iptables) technology add-on:
+The Netfilter application relies on the installation of the "Linux Netfilter (iptables)" technology add-on:

 - https://splunkbase.splunk.com/app/3089/